Titanium: Physical properties

-As a metal, titanium is recognized for its high strength-to-weight ratio.
+As a metal, titanium is recognized for its high strength-to-weight ratio, which by definition refers to tensile strength.
 It is a strong metal with low density that is quite ductile (especially in an oxygen-free environment), lustrous, and metallic-white in color.
 Due to its relatively high melting point (1,668 °C or 3,034 °F) it has sometimes been described as a refractory metal, but this is not the case.
 It is paramagnetic and has fairly low electrical and thermal conductivity compared to other metals.
 Titanium is superconducting when cooled below its critical temperature of 0.49 K.

-Commercially pure (99.2% pure) grades of titanium have ultimate tensile strength of about 434 MPa (63,000 psi), equal to that of common, low-grade steel alloys, but are less dense.
+Commercially pure (99.2% pure) grades of titanium have an ultimate tensile strength of about 434 MPa (63,000 psi), equal to that of common, low-grade steel alloys, but are less dense.
 Titanium is 60% denser than aluminium, but more than twice as strong as the most commonly used 6061-T6 aluminium alloy.
 Certain titanium alloys (e.g., Beta C) achieve tensile strengths of over 1,400 MPa (200,000 psi).
 However, titanium loses strength when heated above 430 °C.

 Titanium is not as hard as some grades of heat-treated steel; it is non-magnetic and a poor conductor of heat and electricity.
 Machining requires precautions, because the material can gall unless sharp tools and proper cooling methods are used.
 Like steel structures, those made from titanium have a fatigue limit that guarantees longevity in some applications.

 The metal is a dimorphic allotrope of a hexagonal close packed α form that changes into a body-centered cubic (lattice) β form at 882 °C. The specific heat of the α form increases dramatically as it is heated to this transition temperature but then falls and remains fairly constant for the β form regardless of temperature.